ACFT Deadlift Standards

 Take a look at the new test events to ace the ACFT.

-“We’ve compiled good empirical research on what’s required to do high physically demanding, common Soldier tasks,” East said, regarding last year’s field test.
+“We’ve compiled good empirical research on what’s required to do high physically demanding, common warfighting tasks,” East said, regarding last year’s field test.

 “When you look at the six events (of the ACFT), they cover major components of fitness: muscular strength, muscular endurance, explosive power, and a lot are anaerobic power or anaerobic endurance.”²